Functional Medicine For Chronic Conditions

 Chronic inflammation is implicated in the development and progression of certain cancers.
 Inflammatory signals support the survival and growth of cancer cells, promote angiogenesis, and facilitate the invasion of cancer cells into surrounding tissues.
 Inflammation also causes cell damage to healthy cells and their DNA, promoting the start of a cancerous growth.

-Emerging research show a link between chronic inflammation and mental health conditions such as depression and anxiety.
+Emerging research shows a link between chronic inflammation and mental health conditions such as depression and anxiety.
 Inflammatory molecules impact neurotransmitter function and neural circuits, influencing mood regulation and cognitive processes.

 Various neurological disorders, including Alzheimer’s disease, Parkinson’s disease, and multiple sclerosis, show connections to chronic inflammation in the central nervous system.
 Inflammatory processes contribute to neural degeneration, disrupting communication between brain cells and impacting cognitive and motor functions.